 Root canal therapy usually entails one to three visits.
 During the first visit, a small hole is drilled through the top of the tooth and into the inner chamber.
 Diseased tissue is removed, the inner chamber cleansed and disinfected, and the tiny canals reshaped.
 The cleansed chamber and canals are filled with an elastic material and medication designed to prevent infection.
 If necessary, we make a small opening temporarily sealed with a material designed to prevent further infection.

-Most teeth needing root canal treatment must be protected by placing a crown that the completion of rootcanal treatment.
+Most teeth needing root canal treatment must be protected by placing a crown at the completion of rootcanal treatment.
 Usually this is a comfortable experience and allows our patients to keep healthy teeth all of their lives.

 Ready to redefine what dentistry means to you?
 Simply click on the links to choose between the printable pdf version or the online patient registration version.

 Our practice is working together to realize a shared vision of uncompromising

 excellence in dentistry.
 To fulfill this mission, we are committed to: